Becoming Safe for Your Own Longing

 But we weren’t made merely to survive.

-That’s why self-regulation alone will never be enough.
+That’s why self-regulation alone will never be enough - helps, but is never enough on it’s own.

 You need the Body of Christ.